-- Indianapolis IS basketball in March.
-The city hosts the Big Ten Men’s and Women’s Basketball Tournaments from 2008 – 2012.
+- Indianapolis is basketball in March.
+The city hosted the NCAA Men’s Midwest Regional NCAA Division I Men's Basketball Regional Championship in March 2013 and 2014.
+Downtown will host the NCAA Men’s Final Four in 2015.
+Big Ten Men’s and Women’s Basketball Tournaments were in Indy from 2008 – 2012 and return in 2014 and 2016.
 The Women’s Tourney also visited in 2007.
 Indianapolis hosted the World Basketball Championship, which is held every four years, in 2002.
 This was the first time in the event’s 52-year history that it had ever taken place in the United States.

-- Indianapolis played host to the USA Swimming Nationals and ConocoPhillips Swimming Championships and World Championship Trials in July 2009.
+- Indianapolis hosted the 2013 NCAA Men’s and Women’s Division I Swimming and Diving Championships.
+USA Swimming Nationals and ConocoPhillips Swimming Championships and World Championship Trials in July 2009.
 Indianapolis also welcomed the USA Diving Olympic Team Trials in 2008.

-- The American Pianists Association has been supporting aspiring young artists for more than 25 years.
-Unique Fellowships, both classical and jazz, offer significant opportunities for American pianists, ages 18-30, to advance their careers.
-Each Fellowship is valued at more than $75,000 including cash awards, fees, publicity and recording opportunities.
+- The American Pianists Association supported aspiring young artists for more than 25 years.
+Unique fellowships, both classical and jazz, offer significant opportunities for American pianists, ages 18-30, to advance their careers.
+Each fellowship is valued at more than $75,000.

 - The Eiteljorg Fellowship for Native American Fine Art program has awarded more than $1.5 million in unrestricted grants and art purchases and added more than 125 pieces of art by 35 Native American fine artists to its permanent collection over the last 10 years.
 This biennial program is one-of-a-kind in the world for Native Americans and first nations and has led to the distinction of having “the finest collection of Native contemporary art in the world.”

 You may think that Downtown is complete.
 Not true.
-Development momentum remains steady with $3 billion of new construction to be completed by 2017.
-Since 1990, nearly $9 billion have been invested in Downtown.
+Development momentum remains steady with $3 billion of new construction to be completed by 2018.
+Since 1990, $9.5 billion have been invested in Downtown.

-So, next time someone asks you about your town, you can quote Indianapolis native David Letterman.
-“I’m very, very proud of the fact that I was born and spent most of my life in that wonderful community of Indianapolis.
+So next time someone asks you about your city, you can quote Indianapolis native David Letterman: “I’m very, very proud of the fact that I was born and spent most of my life in that wonderful community of Indianapolis.
 It’s a great city."